 There are opportunities for children to engage in activities planned by adults and those that they plan or initiate themselves.
-Practitioners are able to observe and respond appropriately to children through their knowledge of how children develop and learn.
-Children's collaboration with others, their thinking and problem solving skills and their motivation to learn are essential skills that practitioners strive to teach.
+Practitioners can observe and respond appropriately to children through their knowledge of how children develop and learn.
+Children's collaboration with others, their thinking and problem-solving skills, and their motivation to learn are essential skills that practitioners strive to teach.